- 1 About Damián Ortega

 Damián Ortega was born in Mexico City in 1967.
 He now divides his time between Mexico City and Berlin.
 He has gained a world-renowned reputation as his works have been exhibited internationally.
-His career in art began as a political cartoonist, a work that has influenced his more recent work, as is evident in the playful energy often found in his works.
+His art career began as a political cartoonist, which has influenced his more recent work, as is evident in the playful energy often found in his works.

 What is Damián Ortega known for?

 Ortega is a multitalented artist who is known for his installations, sculptures, videos and performance pieces.
-He takes inspiration from a variety of seemingly mundane objects and is known for his ability to transform the mundane into something that is anything but.
-Ortega’s work investigates the ways in which culture affects consumption, focusing on explicit economic, aesthetic and cultural situations.
+He takes inspiration from various seemingly mundane objects and is known for his ability to transform the mundane into something that is anything but.
+Ortega’s work investigates how culture affects consumption, focusing on explicit economic, aesthetic and cultural situations.

 Recurring issues and themes of his work